idrinth-thalui/core/dialogue/idrinthFollowerTavernTalk/idrinthFollowerTavernTalk01.md

 - 8.1: "A strange land, indeed.
 Though I am intrigued by the Hist and their relationship with Argonians."
 - 9.1: "A cold land with a tragic history.
 As a lad I wanted to visit my Snow Elven cousins, but never made it happen..."
 - 10.1: "You have travelled a long way.
 Maybe sometime you will tell me more about your home?"
 - 11.1: "I sense you are not like us.
-I hope you will see your home one day again."
+I hope you will see your home again one day."

 - Idrinth: "And what is your profession here, if I may ask?" (if player chose Skyrim as home)
 - 1a: "A proud veteran of the Great War."